GerardRosario/PowerBI_CovidDashboard/README.md

 # PowerBI_CovidDashboard

-A dashboard visualizing COVID-19 data from around the world and visualiz9ing it's horrible effect on the enitre world.
+A dashboard visualizing COVID-19 data from around the world and visualizing it's horrible effect on the enitre world.

 ## Technology / Tools
 - Excel